Skip to content

 Configuring Selenium on a PC

-Once you have installed Rapise on your local computer, you need to perform the following steps to configure each of the web browsers to use Selenium and Rapise:
+Once Rapise is installed on your local computer, you need to perform the following steps to configure each web browser for use with Selenium and Rapise:

 Rapise 7.3+